 GoToStage is a new video platform that lets you publish webinars and video content to reach new audiences and drive higher demand.
 Create your own “channel page” and keep all your videos in one place for easy sharing and discoverability.

 The next thing you need to do to become a real pro is … practice.
 Log in to GoToWebinar, create some practice webinars, and start experimenting with different tools and functionality.
 The more comfortable you are with GoToWebinar, the smoother your webinars will be.

-If you want to learn more, sign up for my webinar, How to be A GoToWebinar Pro!
+If you want to learn more, watch my webinar, How to be A GoToWebinar Pro!